storyblok/field-plugin/packages/cli/README.md

 #### Structure

 Sometimes you might want to create only a single field plugin.
 At other times you might want to create and maintain multiple field plugins all in one repository.
 In both cases we have got you covered.
-The CLI supports both a polyrepo and a monorepo setup.
+The CLI supports both a standalone and a monorepo setup.

-##### polyrepo (one package in one repo)
+##### standalone (one package in one repo)

-Here is a simplified folder structure of a polyrepo mode:
+Here is a simplified folder structure of a standalone mode:

 ```bash
 ├── field-plugin